petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     git show 6b312a3:test/test.py
     git show HEAD~2:test/test.py

 # Undoing

 A few words on undoing/modifying history.
 Rewriting your local repository history (modifying/squashing commits, etc) is never a problem.
 Making changes to global history is only a problem if others are collaborating on the same branch.
 For example, a common way of working includes feature branches, which are rebased and force-pushed (with new commit hashes) prior to merge with `master`.
 In such cases, community conventions (such as considering feature branches private) are needed to avoid problems.

-## Add to commit
+## Add to most recent commit (amend)

-Add more changes to a commit: `git commit --amend`
+Add more changes to the most recent commit: `git commit --amend`

     # redo commit with changes staged since the commit was made
     git commit --amend

 ## Unmodifying a modified file

 A file that is modified in the working tree, but not yet staged, can be brought back to its unmodified state (`HEAD`) via